Terrorgram: Publications

 Following the ideological standard of Siege and The Turner Diaries, detailed instructions for attacking critical infrastructure are found in white supremacist manuals and propaganda distributed over Terrorgram channels.
-Terrorgram issued the third instalment of a digital magazine series called Hard Reset which glorifies white supremacist attacks and gives explanations for sector-specific critical infrastructure targeting and gives detailed tactical information and targeting.
+Terrorgram issued the third installment of a digital magazine series called Hard Reset which glorifies white supremacist attacks and gives explanations for sector-specific critical infrastructure targeting and gives detailed tactical information and targeting.
 On 28 December 2023, Terrorgram published a manual for the improvised manufacture of explosives using urea nitrate.

 In June 2021, the collective published a guide online with incitements for attacks on infrastructure and violence against minorities, police, public figures, journalists and other perceived enemies.
 In December 2021, they published a second document containing ideological sections on accelerationism, white supremacy, and ecofascism, together with practical instructions.

 A 24-minute video titled White Terror, made by Terrorgram, was originally released on 14 October 2022.
 It celebrates dozens of individuals who committed acts of violence and terrorism from 1968 to the present against the government, police officers, women, Jews, Muslims, Sikhs, immigrants, people of color, LGBTQ people, leftists, journalists, and medical professionals.
 In addition to praising the perpetrators and referring to them as "saints," the video encourages further acts of terrorism, stating that future attacks will be honored.
 The video contains footage taken from the 2019 Christchurch shooting and 2022 Buffalo attack videos in addition to news clips.
 In March 2023, Dallas Erin Humber was found to be the narrator of the Terrorgram videos.